 - Requirements for new development to include provisions that will allow for installation of electric vehicle (EV) charging stations in future.

 - Better alignment of parking supply requirements with parking needs and an option for staff referral of variances to create a reduction in the number and magnitude of parking variances being sought.

 The parking bylaw update is currently underway and expected to be complete early in 2021.

 How the community has been involved

 Thank you to everyone who shared their thoughts in the Parking Survey back in August 2020.
-Your input is documented in this Engagement Summary and has helped to shape the Strategic Directions that will form the Draft Off-Street Parking Regulations Bylaw and be presented to Council early in 2021.
+Your input is documented in this Engagement Summary and has helped to shape the Strategic Directions that resulted in the the Draft Off-Street Parking Regulations Bylaw and the Draft Parking Variance Policy that will be presented to Council in 2021.

 Frequently Asked Questions

 1. Where can I find the City's current parking regulations?

 Colwood’s current parking regulations can be found within the Land Use Bylaw.
 In addition, the Colwood Official Community Plan identifies parking supply and/or design requirements in certain neighborhoods.